-Most Americans Think Trump Jr.'s Russian Meeting Was Wrong, Obvious New Poll Says
+Most Americans Think Trump Jr. Shouldn't Have Met With Russia, New Poll Says

 A majority of Americans say Donald Trump Jr. should not have taken the controversial meeting between himself, President Donald Trump's campaign leaders and Russian representatives.